MengkeSong/SCDL/README.md

+# SCDL
-# Offical code of ''A Comprehensive Survey on Video Saliency Detection with Auditory Information: the Audio-visual Consistency Perceptual is the Key!''
+## Offical code of ''A Comprehensive Survey on Video Saliency Detection with Auditory Information: the Audio-visual Consistency Perceptual is the Key!''
+### Requirements